jawj/zapatos-docs/src/index.md

   { columns: ['title'] }).run(pool);
 ```

 The return type is appropriately narrowed to the requested columns only, so VS Code will complain if we now try to access `bookTitles[0].authorId`, for example.
+(Note: this works only when `strictNullChecks` are in operation).

 ##### `order`, `limit` and `offset`